 Brachyscome, commonly known as Swan River Daisy, is a genus of flowering plants belonging to the Asteraceae family, including daisies and sunflowers.
 These plants are native to Australia and can grow in various habitats, including grasslands, woodlands, and rocky outcrops.
-There are around 80 species of Brachyscome, most of which are annual or perennial herbs.
-The plants typically have small, daisy-like flowers in shades of blue, purple, pink, or white.
-The flowers are often held above the foliage on wiry stems and can bloom from spring to fall.

-The plants vary in size, with some species growing as small as 10 centimeters while others can grow up to a meter in height.
+There are around 80 species of Brachyscome, both annuals and perennials.
+Brachyscome plants vary in size, with some species growing as small as 10 centimeters while others can grow up to 3 feet in height.

 One of the most striking features of Brachyscome is the diversity of its flower colors and shapes.
 Some species have bright, showy flowers, while others have more delicate or muted colors.
 Additionally, the flowers can have different shapes and textures, ranging from flat and disc-shaped to more rounded and fluffy.
 The flowers are often held above the foliage on wiry stems and can bloom from spring to fall.

 Uses in the Garden